 Poll: I'm writing a Fairy Tail fanfic, which may or may not be posted on here.
 Should I make the guild master/love of my main character betray her?
 Vote Now!

-Author has written 9 stories for Kuroshitsuji, My Little Pony, Blue Exorcist/青の祓魔師, Devil is a Part-Timer/はたらく魔王さま, Assassination Classroom/暗殺教室, Pokémon, and Aphorism/アホリズム.
+Author has written 10 stories for My Little Pony, Kuroshitsuji, Blue Exorcist/青の祓魔師, Devil is a Part-Timer/はたらく魔王さま, Assassination Classroom/暗殺教室, Pokémon, Aphorism/アホリズム, Snowflake, Anjell Jesse, and Minecraft.

 In this story, set back in the days of knights and castles, a young lady named Armina has been running from the King's army for several years now.
 Early on in the story she meets someone she never would have expected.
 Adelle, an angel, reveals that she is on earth searching for weapons that, during a mid air battle with a demon name Ajax, were scattered across the land.